dumitrurares14/Per-Voxel-Lighting-for-Dummies/_site/index.md

 grid[index]//read or modify its values
 ```

-Just to put into perspective, let's say we need to calculate some lighting in our scene.
-For the sake of this example let's assume that the calculation for this lighting is exactly the same in a per pixel method as well as on a per voxel method.
-Now let's think about how many of those calculation we would do in each scenario.
+Just to put it into perspective, let's say we need to calculate some lighting in our scene.
+For the sake of this example let's assume that the calculation for this lighting is exactly the same in a per-pixel method as well as on a per-voxel method.
+Now let's think about how many of those calculations we would do in each scenario.

-Usually the most common resolution for a monitor is Full HD (1920x1080), this results in 2.073.600 pixels, thus that many calculations.
-Our scene, as we established in the begining, is 64x64x64 voxels, which means we only do 262.144 calculations (worst case scenario where the entire grid is filled)
+Usually, the most common resolution for a monitor is Full HD (1920x1080), which results in 2.073.600 pixels, thus that many calculations.
+Our scene, as we established in the beginning, is 64x64x64 voxels, which means we only do 262.144 calculations (a worst-case scenario where the entire grid is filled)
 And we get the stylized effect that we all love on top of all that performance.

 # Lighting